narthlvv/N-web/README.md

 # N-web

 # What is N-web ?
-The N-wev Tool is a powerful utility for extracting and analyzing links from websites, as well as performing port scanning and domain-to-IP resolution.
+The N-web Tool is a powerful utility for extracting and analyzing links from websites, as well as performing port scanning and domain-to-IP resolution.
 Developed in Python, this tool leverages libraries such as `aiohttp`, `BeautifulSoup`, and `sqlite3`.

 ## NOTE (Please, make sure you have installed python 3 )
 ![image](https://github.com/user-attachments/assets/75d0d6d0-9536-480c-bb8c-7ee4af35b246)